Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/05-examples.md

 If you are familiar with Matlab on your local machine, using Matlab is a little different here on Artemis.
 High performance computers generally work best when engaging software via Linux commands.
 Applications that rely on graphical interfaces (while achievable with a Nomachine interface or X11 forwarding described earlier) generally are slow and buggy.
 We will submit a pbs script that executes a Matlab script in the advisable manner that suppresses graphical interaction.

 Before we begin, lets investigate the underlying data with bash commands.
-Working with large data files is covered in other training material - it's an art in itself - however, we'll get a feel for what we are working with with the ***head*** and ***wc*** commands.
+Working with large data files is covered in other training material - it's an art in itself - however, we'll get a feel for what we are working with with the `head` and `wc` commands.

 ~~~
 head airline2008.csv
 wc -l airline2008.csv
 ~~~
-{: .output}
+{: .language-bash}

 The output reveals the csv file contains 1,754 rows of flight information containing columns that give arrival and departure time information.

 The pbs script ***airline.pbs*** runs Matlab data computations on this csv file.
 A couple of things to notice are:

 a.
-The extra flags -nodisplay -nosplash suppress the matlab graphical interaction.
+The extra flags `-nodisplay -nosplash` suppress the matlab graphical interaction.

 b.
-The command line way to run Matlab with the -r (run) flag.
+The command line way to run Matlab with the `-r` (run) flag.
 There are a few ways to do it - consult Matlab documentation for more examples.
 ~~~
 nano airline.pbs
 ~~~
-{: .output}
+{: .language-bash}

 ~~~
 qsub airline.pbs
 ~~~
-{: .output}
+{: .language-bash}

 If there are no errors, investigate the output file to find out what date incurred the longest flight delays.